TedHusted/awake/awake.md/awake.md

 Park says, “His sibling said that Brent engaged the harness as soon as the beeping started, if not sooner, like anyone else, lieutenant.”

-“So one scenario is that car decided to lurch forward on its own, disengaged the harness, and disabled the airbag.
+“So one scenario is that the car decided to lurch forward on its own, disengaged the harness, and disabled the airbag.
 The other scenario is that Brent unclipped his harness and punched the accelerator.
-But that doesn’t explain why the air bag didn’t deploy.”
+But that doesn’t explain why the airbag didn’t deploy.”

-“If the Event Data Recorder wasn’t blank then maybe we would know, “says Park.
+“If the event data recorder wasn’t blank then maybe we would know,“ says Park.
 “But it’s like the car never recorded anything since the day it rolled off the lot.
 There are a lot of missing pieces.”

 Tate says, “We could still get a court order for the phone’s cloud data.
 It might be able to tell us if Brent tried to brake before the crash, or if he was using his phone when the car accelerated.”

 “I don’t think the phone data will help us,” says Callahan.
-“I’m worried by the air bag failure.”
+“I’m worried by the airbag failure.”

 “It’s possible that the airbag is defective,“ says Park.
 “There was a recall for a prior model, but nothing specific for this model yet.
 The manufacturer says it’s been tested throughly, but they always say that.”